 There you have it, the history of sexology in a nutshell.
 You can see how far science and society has come in terms of understanding and normalizing the many varieties of sexual identities and actions.
 Sexology has brought sex into the science sphere and for good reason.
 Sex is part of our health because it is a natural part of life and of our body’s physiology.
 Thanks to the sexologists who documented it scientifically, sexology has liberated women’s sexuality and pleasure from undocumented dogma.
 Sex is something we all think about a lot, and sexology is a reliable way to find answers to our questions, to know ourselves better and eventually, feel better.

-That’s why at Smile Makers, we work with sexology to stay up-to-date with the latest research to and to create the best sensual products for women.
+That’s why at Smile Makers, we work with sexology to stay up-to-date with the latest research to and to create the best sexual wellness products for women and people with vulvas.